fagan2888/PyORAM/README.rst

    :code:`concurrency_level` keyword.
-For example, the settings :code:`cached_levels=5` and :code:`concurrency_level=0` would cache the top 5 levels of the storage heap in RAM, but all I/O operations would take place through a single storage device (e.g., using 1 SFTP session).
+For example, the settings :code:`cached_levels=5` and :code:`concurrency_level=0` would cache the top 5 levels of the storage heap locally, but all external I/O operations would take place through a single storage device (e.g., using 1 SFTP session).